presly808/JavaBaseCourse/week2_conditional_flows/lesson1_flow_control_if_block_simple/task3/task.md

 }
 ```

-In other words, you have two blocks that are connected with each other.
+In other words, you have two blocks that are connected.

 It is not over with syntax.
-There is a `else if` blocks as well
+There is an `else if` block as well.

 ```
 int hour = 12;